neilang/NAMapKit/README.md

 Notes
 -----

 Current version _requires ARC and iOS6_.
-If you are developing for iOS5 and below, checkout the version `2.0` tag of the repository.
+If you are developing for iOS5 and below, checkout the version `2.0` tag of the repository, for iOS3 and below use `1.0`.

 If you are using Interface Builder, you can add a UIScrollView to your XIB and change the class to `NAMapView` to use the framework.